Lallassu/openfaas-demo/README.md

-# openfaas-demo
+# OpenFaaS Demo
-OpenFaaS demo using Function as a Service and object storage
+OpenFaaS demo using Function as a Service and object storage.